bmurrtech/0-100-days-cloud-engineer/README.md

 - Configure your domain nameservers with Cloudflare

-> You could always get a free domain from Freenom, but the major drawback is that many free domains available (ending in `.tk`, `.ml`, `.cf`, `.gq`) **will not work** with some remote access applications like Apache Gauacamole.
+> You could always get a free domain from Freenom, but the major drawback is that many free domains available (ending in `.tk`, `.ml`, `.cf`, `.gq`) **will not work** with some remote access applications like Apache Guacamole.

 ### Modifying the Config
 - When you first boot the "LoadMasterVLM" you will have problems.
-It wll throw errors and reboot.
+It will throw errors and reboot.
 The problem has to do with the SCSI Controller.
 By default, ProxMox runs it as LSI, so we need to change it to VMware PVSCSI.
-We can change that direcly from the terminal:
+We can change that directly from the terminal:

 ```sh
 nano etc/pve/qemu-server/[ID].conf